 Devolution Proposals for Greater Essex

-Devolution refers to the decentralisation of powers, decision making and funding away from central government to locally democratically elected and accountable bodies.
+Devolution refers to the decentralisation of powers, decision-making and funding away from central government to local, democratically elected and accountable bodies.
 There are high-profile examples in metropolitan areas of England such as Greater Manchester and the West Midlands – and of course in London.
-These areas, which have concluded what are known as Level 3 devolution deals with government, have elected Mayors, several of whom are nationally recognised figures.
+These areas have elected mayors and concluded devolution deals with government.
+Several other areas have followed these three and the government’s intention is that eventually mayors working with ‘mayoral strategic authorities’ in their areas will be the norm.
+Currently Essex is one of six areas chosen to be part of the government’s priority programme for devolution.
+A consultation document published earlier this year set out what devolution in Essex would look like.

-• Faster decision making – improved service delivery under a Combined County Authority, enabling faster approvals, reduced bureaucracy and development of policies that are better aligned with local economic needs.
+Faster decision making – improved service delivery, enabling faster approvals, reduced bureaucracy and the development of policies that are better aligned with local economic needs;

-• Improved business support and engagement – drawing upon investment from multiple sources (such as the Local Enterprise Partnership and Shared Prosperity Fund) to strengthen business support across all geographies.
+Improved business support and engagement – drawing upon investment from multiple sources to strengthen business support across Essex;

 Share your thoughts on devolution